pvatsa/pvatsa.github.io/srivatsapraveen/_README.md

 ### Tags
  1. [Journal](SP01/P000.Cover) - My personal dairy where I just jot down whatever comes to mind - organized by yr-mn-dt.
- 2. [Places](F02/P000.Cover) - notes about places and cultures as we
+ 2. [Places](F02/P000.Cover) - notes about places and cultures as we explore the amazing world that mankind has created.
- 3. [Stories](F03/P000.Cover) - Has democracy outlived its usefulness?
-Is there an alternative that we should start looking at?
-We think so.
+ 3. [T](F03/P000.Cover) - Inspirational stories - both fictional and real - that either give a message or are just fun.
- 4. [Stories](F03/P000.Cover) - Has democracy outlived its usefulness?
-Is there an alternative that we should start looking at?
-We think so.
+ 4. [Stories](F03/P000.Cover) - Inspirational stories - both fictional and real - that either give a message or are just fun.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgzODUwMjE5LC0xODE5MDgzMTU5XX0=
+eyJoaXN0b3J5IjpbMTEyMTc1NjU5NiwtMTgxOTA4MzE1OV19
 -->